The Saga of Orange County’s “Pirates” - San Juan Capistrano Visitor Series Part 6

 One of these seeds started to grow in the Spanish colony of the Viceroyalty of Rio de la Plata, which today encompasses Argentina and parts of its neighboring countries.
 The Argentines responded to the weakened state of the Spanish government by establishing a “temporary” independent government in 1810 under the name of the United Provinces of the Rio de la Plata.
 Spain opposed their quasi-independence and hostilities soon turned violent.
 Throughout the second decade of the 19th century, the Argentines increasingly relied on their “temporary” government as a permanent one.
 Before long, both sides were engaged in what became the Argentine War of Independence.

-At the beginning of the war, the United Provinces cobbled together a formal navy which achieved early victories against the Spanish in the local Atlantic waters.
-As a result, the Spanish naval presence in the region waned and the revolutionary leaders disbanded the navy, turning instead to privateers to take the fight to Spain in more distant Spanish ports.
+At the beginning of the conflict, the United Provinces cobbled together a formal navy which achieved early victories against the Spanish in the local Atlantic waters.
+As a result, the Spanish naval presence in the region waned and the leadership in Buenos Aires disbanded the navy, turning instead to privateers to take the fight to Spain in more distant Spanish ports.

 Privateers working under the United Provinces of the Rio de la Plata intended to make money from the value of ships, treasure and supplies taken from the Spanish.
 One of these privateers was the French-born Hippolyte Bouchard, baptized with the name André Paul Bouchard.
 Connected to the sea from a young age, Bouchard worked on a merchant fleet before joining the French Navy and fighting in the Napoleonic Wars in the Mediterranean Sea.
 He later participated in the Saint-Domingue expedition, which was sent by Napolean to suppress the Haitian revolutionaries fighting under Toussaint Louverture.
-After leaving the French Navy, he floated down to South America in 1809 and settled in the Rio de la Plata, where he joined the temporarily formed Argentine navy in the early years of the Argentine War of Independence.
+After leaving the French Navy, he floated down to South America in 1809 and settled in the Rio de la Plata where he joined the temporarily formed Argentine navy in the early years of their struggle against Spain.
 His involvement with the revolutionary leadership led to his marriage into a wealthy and prominent local family in the capital of Buenos Aires.
-When the United Provinces’ navy was disbanded after the first couple years of the revolution, Bouchard proved his commitment to his adopted country by taking the fight on land, where he participated in battles against Spanish outposts under the famous South American revolutionary military leader, José de San Martín.
+When the United Provinces’ navy was disbanded, Bouchard proved his commitment to his adopted country by taking the fight on land, where he participated in battles against Spanish outposts under the famous South American revolutionary military leader, José de San Martín.

 But Bouchard’s displays of loyalty and commitment to the cause were not enough to overcome his disagreeable personality.
 His ambitious and combative nature conflicted with the leaders of the newly formed government, leading them to conclude that he would be more effective, and less trouble, back at sea.
 Thus Bouchard became a privateer and led his first excursion to the coast of Peru, which was at the time still under Spanish control.
 His first big prize was the capture of the Spanish frigate, Consecuencia, later named La Argentina.
 He returned to the Rio de la Plata with a growing bank account, but also a growing number of political enemies.